iuscommunity/sphinx_iuscommunity/_rst/FAQs.rst

 ---------------------------------

-We built a system called `MonkeyFarm`_ that functions much like `Fedora Kojii`_.
+We built a system called `MonkeyFarm`_ that functions much like `Fedora Koji`_.
 We make no attempt to compete with Koji in that department, however there were other needs for a 'build system' outside of RPM packaging that lead us to continue work on our own.
 Additionally, the preceptor to MonkeyFarm was RPE (The Rackspace Packaging Environment) which was started before Koji was